 Either a mortgage broker or a mortgage banker may help you when it's time to get a mortgage loan.
 As both a mortgage broker and mortgage banker will help you buy your new home, it's understandable to confuse them.
 Yet knowing the ways they differ will be helpful to your mortgage process.

 About Mortgage Brokers

-Also known as a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lender.
-The loan officer will walk you through the application, processing and closing of the loan.
-Either a salary or commission is given to mortgage brokers by their employers.
+Also called a "loan representative" or "account executive," a mortgage banker represents the borrower to the lending institution.
+From choosing a loan to closing, a mortgage banker will walk a borrower through the process.
+Either a salary or commission is paid to mortgage brokers by their employers.

 954.920.9799.
 Ready to begin?
 Apply Here